lit/lit/dev-docs/design/how-lit-works.md

 Certain extensions to lit-html may override `_$getTemplate` to modify templates or cache based on additional keys. `shady-render.js` library uses `ShadyCSS` (part of the Shadow DOM polyfills) to modify templates for CSS scoping, and caches templates based on their scope identifier in addition to their template strings.

-`_$getTemplate` is what initiates the Prepare step if a `Template` is not yet in the cache.
+`_$getTemplate` is what initiates the [Prepare step](#2-prepare) if a `Template` is not yet in the cache.

 </blockquote>

 ### 3.1 Create a `TemplateInstance`

-`TemplateInstance` is that class that is responsible for creating the initial DOM and updating that DOM.
-It's given a `Template`, and `RenderOptions`.
-The `TemplateInstance` holds references to the Parts used to update the template instance.
+`TemplateInstance` is responsible for creating the initial DOM and updating that DOM.
+It's an updatable instance of a `Template`.
+The `TemplateInstance` holds references to the Parts used to update the DOM.

-### 3.1 Clone the template
+### 3.2 Clone the template

 The `<template>` element is cloned by `TemplateInstance#_clone()`.